 - A photographic how-to (great for beginners and travellers)

-We’ve teamed up with HelloSpace.Me the leading provider of websites for education and lifestyle people and groups.
+To help promote this project, we’ve teamed up with HelloSpace.Me the leading provider of websites for education and lifestyle people and groups.

 Want your own .com web address and website?
 Yes, you can be one of five people to win the first year of your own website FREE from HelloSpace.Me.
 To enter, simply Become a Patron to our Patreon.com/ablyth blog in September 2017 and you’re in the running.
 Winners will be announced both here, Patreon.com/ablyth, and at HelloSpace.Me/blog.
 The prize is over USD$130 of webspace and domain for your own website*.